eth_account

 Caution

-Intended for use with the deprecated
+Intended for use with

 .
 This is for backwards compatibility only.
 All new implementations should useencode_defunct()